gdotdesign/mui/Readme.md

+# UI

-The aim of this repository is to recreate HTML Form Controls (http://www.w3.org/TR/REC-html40/interact/forms.html) in JavaScript under namespaced elements.
+The aim of this repository is to create Form Controls with JavaScript & CSS (under a namespace), which are look and work the same way in every browser.

+## Browser Support
+* IE9+
+* Chrome
+* Firefox
+* Safari